NoahGoldstein13/data-analysis-project-1/README.md

 Technology in Vehicles

-1. Stability control is one of the earliest technologies in vehicles (since 1996) and has been added to more vehicles over time
+1. Stability control is one of the earliest technologies in vehicles (since 1996) and has been added to more vehicles over time, plateauing at 100% in 2012.
-2. Backup cameras were added to cars in 1997 and continue to be added to more vehicles over time
+2. Backup cameras were added to cars in 2006 and continue to be added to more vehicles over time, peaking at 100% in 2019.We expect this trend to begin plateauing as well.
-3. Parking aids were incorporated into vehicles in 2003 and have steadily been incorporated in more cars over time.
+3. Parking aids were incorporated into vehicles in 2001 and have steadily been incorporated in more cars over time, although the slowest growing.